situmtech/situm-react-native-wayfinding-getting-started/README.md

 This will download all the requested dependencies in the package.json.

+### iOS only

 Go to the `/ios` folder and run the following code:
 ```
 $ pod install
 ```
-This will download the correct pods to run the application in IOS.
+This will download the correct pods to run the application in iOS.

 The Situm React Native Wayfinding Getting Started depends on the Situm Wayfinding for Android visual component.
 This has already been done for you in the application, but keep in mind for new projects the Situm repository must be added to the `build.gradle` file to resolve the dependency:
 ```